zyriab/DatPlatformGen/README.md

 # DatPlatformGen
 Fast-prototyped procedural 2D platformer level generator

-The idea is that, when the player finishes a level, a new one is automatically generated -- WHERE FUN NEVER ENDS ¯\_( ͡° ͜ʖ ͡°)_/¯
+The idea is that, when the player finishes a level, a new one is automatically generated -- NOW FUN NEVER ENDS ¯\_( ͡° ͜ʖ ͡°)_/¯

 - Contains 2 generators : LevelGenerator && FlatLevelGenerator.
 - The GameManager is presented as example (and as well because I might lose it !)